-Study shows loss of control leads to paranormal beliefsJuly 2nd, 2012 in Psychology & Psychiatry /
+Study shows loss of control leads to paranormal beliefsJuly 2, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- People who felt a lack of control in their lives were more likely to believe in the claimed psychic abilities of a famous octopus, a University of Queensland (UQ) study has found.

 Paul the Octopus gained notoriety during the 2010 soccer World Cup for correctly predicting" the winner of all games in the competition.

 The eight-armed psychic was the subject of Dr Katharine Greenaway's experiment involving 40 participants.